easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 number
 {: .label .fs-1 }

 The booking fee amount for the item returned as a fractional in the sub-unit of the current customer's currency.
+Does not include off-platform fees.

+## `item.total_off_platform_fee`
+{: .d-inline-block }
+number
+{: .label .fs-1 }

+The off-platform booking fee amount for the item returned as a fractional in the sub-unit of the current customer's currency.

 ## `item.total_guests`
 {: .d-inline-block }